 The Bottom-line: A spate of M&A has to emerge to re-balance the competitive nature of procurement outsourcing

 Overall, it would come as no surprise to HfS to see a domino effect of acquisitions begin to take shape in Q1 of 2014 as the PO marketplace realigns itself to the post-Procurian world.
 We really do not expect their aggressive competitors simply to rollover and have their bellies tickled.
 IBM has laid out its master plan that Supply Chain Management is one of its core areas of growth and future investment; Infosys has gone gangbusters making the Pocurement Outsourcing Winner’s Circle after barely a few short years in the space; Capgemini has invested heavily in procurement with its acquisition of IBX and its fledgling supply chain BPO business and needs a strong procurement capability to balance its powerful F&A business; Genpact needs to expand its procurement strength and depth to compliment its F&A prowess.
 Accenture has forced the issue by sweeping up Procurian, now its competitors have to respond.

-Posted in : Business Process Outsourcing (BPO), Captives and Shared Services Strategies, Cloud Computing, fa-bpo, HfSResearch.com Homepage, procurement-engineering-supply-chain-outsourcing, SaaS, PaaS, IaaS and BPaaS
+Posted in : Business Process Outsourcing (BPO), Captives and Shared Services Strategies, Cloud Computing, Finance and Accounting, HfSResearch.com Homepage, Procurement and Supply Chain, SaaS, PaaS, IaaS and BPaaS